accaderi/RAG-chatbot-with-gemini/README.md

 ├── api/
 │   ├── chat.js                # ✅ The core backend serverless function (the "brain").
 This is the main file to edit for logic.
 │   ├── rag-data_en.json       # The generated English vector database.
 DO NOT EDIT MANUALLY.
+│   └── rag-data_hu.json       # The generated Hungarian vector database.
+Not used, reference only.
 │
 ├── crawler for accaderi local/ # Separate project for crawling accaderi website.
 │   ├── crawler.js             # A helper script used to scrape the website content initially.